INSTRUCTIONS

-• In most cases, new seats are added or a waitlist is opened when every section of a specific course is shown as filled on the Schedule of Classes (SOC).
+In most cases, new seats may be added or a waitlist is opened when every section of a specific course is shown as filled on the Schedule of Classes (SOC).

 Check Testudo periodically to monitor the opening of new seats.